34zY/Nerv0usR4bbit/README.md

 **Details :**

 - R4bbit is dedicated to make basic enumeration process on Windows machines.
-Very practical when making lateral movements between machines in a penetration test or red teaming process.
+Very practical when making lateral movements between machines in a penetration test or red teaming engagement.

 **Modules :**